Ortege-xyz/ortege-terminal/README.md

 This sample React application demonstrates how to use the Ortege REST API to fetch and display data in interactive tables.
-The application showcases the following queries:

-* Stacked STX by Cycle and Type
-* Stacks Contract Calls Filtered by Zest Protocol Contract Address
-* Stacks DApps TVL and Market Cap

 # Prerequisites
 * Node.js (version 14 or higher)